Your diet matters A TON when it comes to keeping your milk supply up.

 I started each morning with a healthy bowl of oatmeal.
 If your milk supply truly is low, it might be a result of low iron levels and according to Kelly Mom, oatmeal is a great source of iron.

-Oatmeal is super boring, I know, but get creative with fresh seasonal berries and of course, a pinch of brown sugar!
+Oatmeal is super boring, I know, but get creative with fresh seasonal berries and of course, a pinch of brown sugar or almond butter.

 You can also make overnight oats which quickly became my go-to breakfast when I returned back to work part time.